-- 9. Management Action Plan - 10.
-Matters Initiated by the Board of Directors - Items may be placed on the agenda at the request of three members of the Board. - 11.
-Next Meeting Date is Scheduled for: November 5, 2018
+- 9. Preview of Upcoming F&A Committee Agenda Items - 10.
+Matters Initiated by Committee Members - 11.
+Next Meeting Date is Scheduled for: October 23, 2018

-12. Adjournment
+12. Adjourn

 Please refrain from wearing scented products (perfume, cologne, after-shave, etc.) to these meetings, as there may be people in attendance susceptible to environmental illnesses.